arcus/education_modules/_module_templates/macros_sql.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

 Don't worry -- the data here, although it **looks** like human subject or patient data, is completely fabricated.
 We used sample data from the open source project [Synthea](https://synthetichealth.github.io/synthea).
-There are other clues that this data isn't real: for example, names include a numerical suffix, and SSN values are clearly fake.
+There are clues elsewhere in the data that this data isn't real.
+For example, when we examine more fields of this data, you'll notice that names include a numerical suffix, and Social Security Number values are clearly fake.

 </div>
 @end